 - No firewood is sold.
 We picked some up at the Home Depot in Homestead on the way into the park.
-Unlike most parks, you are told you can forage for dead wood and kindling.
+You can forage for dead wood and kindling.

-Backcountry Camping — There are a number of designated ground sites, beach sites, and elevated camping platforms (chickees) available in the park, most in the Ten Thousand Islands and along the rivers that feed the islands, and most are accessible only by boat from Flamingo or Everglades City.
+There are a number of designated ground sites, beach sites, and elevated camping platforms (chickees) available in the park, most in the Ten Thousand Islands and along the rivers that feed the islands, accessible only by boat from Flamingo or Everglades City.

 Winter is the best season.
-Summer’s are hot, muggy, miserable and dominated by insects, not the least of which is Florida’s state bird — the mosquito.
-Relatively speaking, mosquitos lay low in winter (but not completely, so you still need to be prepared).
+Summer’s are hot, muggy, miserable and dominated by insects.
+Relatively speaking, mosquitos lay low in winter but not completely, so you still need to be prepared.

-A backcountry permit is required for all wilderness campsites and issued the day before or day of your trip.
-Reservations are not accepted.
+A backcountry camping permit is required for wilderness campsites, Reservations are not accepted, and permits are only issued the day before or day of your trip.

-Reservations for backcountry are made only in person up to 24 hours in advance at the Homestead or the Gulf Coast (Everglades City) Visitors Centers.
+Permits for backcountry sites must be made in person up to a day in advance at the Flamingo or the Gulf Coast (Everglades City) Visitor Centers.

 A few tips on getting back-country permits:

-- For sites where only one or two campers are allowed (such as the chickee huts on platforms over the water), people will arrive at the ranger station a day early to secure permits on busy weekends.
-If you seek a permit for the day you arrive, plan to be flexible and have alternative sites in mind.
+- For sites where only one or two campers are allowed, arrive at the ranger station a day early to secure permits.
+If you seek a permit for the day you arrive, be flexible and have alternative sites in mind.

 - A few back-country sites are accessed via the Florida Keys and you can reserve these by telephone the day before.